conalli/conalli/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Conall, a software developer from the UK currently based in Tokyo.
+I'm Conall, an engineer from the UK currently based in Tokyo.
 I came to Japan for many of the same reasons that I am interested in technology - to learn new things and challenge myself.
 I'm interested in all kinds of technologies and programming languages, and collaborating with others across the stack.

 ## Current Favourites - :hearts:
 ![js](https://img.shields.io/badge/JavaScript-informational?style=flat&logo=javascript&logoColor=black&color=F7DF1E)